 4800′ Camp + Chimney Rock

-I took my first photo of Chimney Rock and Lemah Mountain during my first time in Teanaway.
-Then they inadvertently stayed on my “someday” list for the next 13 years as other places kept me busy.
+I captured my first photo of Chimney Rock and Lemah Mountain during the initial visit to Teanaway.
+But they remained on my “someday” list for the next thirteen years as other destinations kept me occupied.

-The peaks popped into my head this week as I looked for new places close to home.
-I took a personal day off work and boarded the dogs.
-Then I spent three days in an area I hadn’t visited in all my years in the Cascades.
+This week, the peaks came to mind as I searched for new adventures close to home.
+I took a personal day from work and boarded the dogs in the afternoon after packing.
+Then I spent three days exploring a region I hadn’t visited in all my years in the Cascades.

 See more trip photos here.

-The yellow pup and I hiked this trail three years ago to Polallie Ridge above Cooper Lake.
-So it’d be my first time going past the Tired Creek junction.
-I couldn’t wait to explore places beyond Pete Lake and Lemah Meadows.
+Three years ago, the yellow pup and I hiked this trail to Polallie Ridge above Cooper Lake.
+So this would be my first time going past the Tired Creek Trail fork.
+I was eager to discover the areas beyond Pete Lake and Lemah Meadows.

 See more trip photos here.

-Hiking in the dark seemed to make time go by fast.
-Before long, I had passed the least exciting flat trail and walked around the lake with several tents.
-Then I continued to Lemah Meadows past Spectacle Lake Trail.
+Hiking in the dark seemed to accelerate the time.
+Before sunrise, I moved past the unexciting flat trail as Island Mountain appeared overhead and soon walked around the east shore, dotted with several tents.
+I then proceeded to Lemah Meadows, passing the Spectacle Lake Trail..

-At mile 6.5, I turned north onto the PCT and met two hikers by a campsite.
-One guy was going southbound to finish section J. The other started in Oregon and hoped to reach Canada by the end of the month.
+At the 6.5-mile mark, I turned north onto the PCT and met two hikers by a campsite.
+One of them was heading southbound to complete section J. Meanwhile, the other started in Oregon and hoped to reach Canada by the end of the month

 See more trip photos here.

-Soon, I reached the first switchback and walked 100′ past the vine maples before diving into the open forest.
-I made it to the North Fork Lemah Creek in half a mile.
-Then I crossed the shallow water on the only skinny log.
+I quickly reached the first switchback, and after 100 feet past the vine maples, I ventured into the open forest.
+Within half a mile, I reached the North Fork Lemah Creek, crossing the shallow water on a slim log.

 See more trip photos here.

-Before the trip, I had thought about climbing Chimney Rock in a day.
-But with three days to spare, I wanted to enjoy my time here.
-I brought extra gear, including an ice tool, a picket, and four pairs of shoes–approach, camp, mountaineering, and rock.
+Initially, I had considered a single-day climb of Chimney Rock.
+However, with three days available, I decided to savor the experience.
+I brought extra equipment, including an ice tool, a picket, and four pairs of shoes: approach, camp, mountaineering, and rock climbing.

 See more trip photos here.

-Chimney Rock wasn’t visible until I climbed 200′ onto the moraine.
-My first reaction when seeing something like it was always, “Holy isht, for real?”.
-Soon, I went north on the rocky terrain, then a grassy slope with small streams.
+The top of Chimney Rock became visible only after I ascended 200 feet onto the moraine.
+My immediate thought upon seeing it was, “Holy isht, for real?”.
+I proceeded north across rocky terrain, followed by a grassy slope with small streams.

-I rounded the east ridge at 5800′, where I saw the next-door Summit Chief Mountain.
-What an impressive south wall it had!
-Then I dropped some altitude on snow around Peak 6760 to the north saddle at 6150′.
+At 5800 feet, I rounded the east ridge and saw the neighboring Summit Chief Mountain, with its impressive south wall.
+I then descended on snow around Peak 6760 to the north saddle at 6150 feet.

 See more trip photos here.

-Several GPS tracks I found went higher to 6400′ below the north peak.
-But after scoping out the glacier, I knew I could shortcut with the extra snow.
-Then I dropped 50′ and took a big step to reach the snowfield over a small gap.
+Several GPS tracks I consulted went higher, to 6400 feet below the north peak.
+But after assessing the glacier, I realized today’s extra snow allowed for a shortcut.
+Soon, I descended 50 feet and took a large step over a small gap onto the snowfield.

-I made the .75-mile traverse through the glacier under Chimney Rock’s three impressive summits.
-En route, I bypassed several small crevasses easily.
-Soon, I was at the gully entrance, looking up at the U-Gap.
+I traversed the 0.75-mile-long glacier beneath Chimney Rock’s three striking summits.
+Meanwhile, I easily navigated around several small crevasses.
+Then, I arrived at the gully entrance, looking up toward the U-Gap.

 See more trip photos here.

-I climbed the steep slope before finding one place to go onto the slabs.
-I couldn’t see the moat higher up, but it’d be better to leave the snow while I still could.
-Then I hugged the headwall and went up the gully via lots of loose rocks.
+I ascended the steep slope before finding a spot to transition onto the slabs.
+The moat up high was not visible, but it felt necessary to leave the snow while still possible.
+I then hugged the headwall and climbed the gully, navigating a great deal of loose rock.

-Despite more snow this year, climbing went better higher in the gully.
-I avoided the steep snow ramp below the top via a shallow moat.
-Then as puzzlr pointed out, scrambling from there to the gap was solid.
+Despite the increased snowfall this year, the climb slowly improved higher in the gully.
+Meanwhile, I avoided the steep snow ramp below the top by navigating through a shallow moat.
+As Monty noted, the scramble from there to the gap was solid.

 See more trip photos here.

-Above the U-Gap were slabs that took me to the corner by the Improbable Ledge.
-Rounding the south peak got me through a few exposed spots.
-Soon, I followed the ramp and dipped toward the gully below the summit tower.
+Above the U-Gap, slabs led me to the corner by the famous Improbable Ledge.
+Rounding the south peak involved negotiating a few exposed sections.
+I quickly followed the ramp and descended toward the gully below the summit tower.

-Looking at the route descriptions, I couldn’t tell how far up the white rocks I needed to go.
-But I went through class 3 to 4 terrain before finding the way over the dividing buttress.
-Then I walked up the ramp to the ledge adorned with several bivvy spots.
+Based on the route descriptions, it was unclear how far up the white rocks I needed to climb.
+But first, I navigated class 3 to 4 terrain before finding the feasible way over the dividing buttress.
+I then walked up the ramp to a ledge with several bivy spots, a surprise find!

 See more trip photos here.

-The technical climb started at the end of the ledge by the noticeable dead end.
-I changed into rock shoes (glad I brought them!) and went up using decent holds.
-Meanwhile, I avoided pulling on anything around the grass and dirt.
+The technical portion of the climb began at the end of the ledge, near an unmistakable dead end.
+I switched to rock shoes (Glad I brought them!) and ascended using solid holds.
+At the same time, I carefully avoided pulling on grassy or dirty areas.

 See more trip photos here.

-Iceberg Lake, which I first saw from Mount Thomson, was within grasp.
-Then I spotted the unmistakable Chikamin Peak sticking out from behind Lemah Mountain.
-The summit register had rolled too thick to pull out the bottle without tearing it.
+Iceberg Lake, which I first saw from Mount Thomson, was now within reach.
+I also spotted the unmistakable Chikamin Peak poking out from behind Lemah Mountain.
+The summit register was rolled too tightly to be removed from its bottle without tearing.

 See more trip photos here.